tauri-apps/tauri.studio/docs-generator/src/markdown/quickstart.md

     $ curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

 > We have audited this bash script, and it does what it says it is supposed to do.
 Nevertheless, before blindly curl-bashing a script, it is always wise to look at it first.
-Here is file as a mere [download link](https://sh.rustup.rs)
+Here is the file as a mere [download link](https://sh.rustup.rs)

 Make sure that `rustc` and `cargo` are in your $PATH.
 Run